msm17b019/devops-to-mlops/docs/basics/concepts.md

 So, 80/100 = 80 % accuracy

-Biggest probelm: Accuracy can be misleading if data is unbalanced (e.g., very few cats)
+Biggest problem: Accuracy can be misleading if data is unbalanced (e.g., very few cats)

 **Precision**: How much you trust positive predictions.

 When the model says cats, how often is it right?

 correct 'cat' predictions = 20

 Total 'cat' predictions = 25

 Precision = 20/25 = 80 %